OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-039.md

 ## Psalm 39:3

-> My heart was hot within me,
+> My heart burned within me,
-> While I was musing the fire burned;
+> While I was reflecting, the fire ignited;
 > Then I spoke with my tongue:

 ---

 ## Psalm 39:4

-> “Lord, let me know my end,
+> “Lord, help me understand my end,
-> And what is the extent of my days;
+> And the measure of my days;
-> Let me know how transient I am.
+> Let me realise how fleeting I am.

 ## Psalm 39:5

-> Behold, You have made my days like hand widths,
+> Behold, You have made my days as short as hand spans,
-> And my lifetime as nothing in Your sight;
+> And my lifetime is as nothing before You;
-> Certainly all mankind standing is a mere breath.
+> Truly, all humanity is but a breath.

 > Selah